ovrheat/raspberry_rtl_wh1080/README.md

 ~/raspberry_wh_1080/src/devices/fineoffset_wh1080.c

-find the line containing:
+find the line (should be #108) containing:

 --
 const unsigned char station_altitude = 10;  // <----- Edit this value entering YOUR station altitude!
 --

 '10' is my station altitude in meters.
-You must change this to YOUR station altitude (in meters), otherwise your pressure reading will be incorrect.
+You must change this to YOUR station altitude (in meters), otherwise your pressure reading could be incorrect.

 Another thing to look for is this line: